 Is A Park Hopper Ticket Worth It?

-As such, you can get a three-day park ticket (one park per day base ticket) from $321, while the cost of a three-day Park Hopper ticket starts from $396.
+Typically, a Park Hopper ticket costs $50 to $100 more on average when compared to a traditional Walt Disney World theme park ticket.
+As such, you can get a three-day park ticket (one park per day base ticket) for $321, while the cost of a three-day Park Hopper ticket starts from $396.

 However, with a Park Hopper ticket, you could visit all four – albeit, it’ll be an incredibly tiring couple of days!